-Starlin (STAR-lynn) de Jesús Castro...has two sons and a daughter...former Cubs' teammate Alfonso Soriano, is his son Starlin Jr.'s godfather.
+Starlin de Jesús Castro...Has two sons and one daughter...His former Cubs' teammate Alfonso Soriano, is his son Starlin Jr.'s godfather.

 In first season with Miami, posted 165 hits, which ranked 14th in National League...Marked eighth-most hits as a second baseman in Club history...Reached base safely in first 11 games of season, tying Carlos Lee (2012) for sixth-longest on-base streak to open a Marlins' career...
 Recorded 500th career RBI on April 2 vs. Boston...Had 16-game hitting streak at Marlins Park snapped on April 11, tying Christian Yelich for longest hitting streak in venue history.
 Hit .357 (25x70) during streak, with five doubles, a triple, two home runs, and 13 RBI...Hit 100th career home run on May 5 at Cincinnati...Tied for team lead with eight game-winning RBI...Had 25 infield hits, tied for fourth-most in National League, and tied for ninth in MLB...Finished second among NL second basemen in hits, behind Scooter Gennett (178); his average (.280) ranked second among NL second basemen, behind Gennett (.314)...Led Marlins with 47 multi-hit games, which ranked tied for 12th in National League.